 Gran Canaria by Bus: Final Thoughts

-Getting around by bus in Gran Canaria is an easy and very affordable way of seeing the island.
+Getting around by bus is an easy and very affordable way of seeing the island, especially if you are travelling alone to Gran Canaria.
 It removes the stress of driving and parking and in your own small way, you are doing your bit towards preventing climate change.